Making a settlement offer to a collection agency in writing: Considerations to make

 Additionally, if you have multiple debts in collection, it's important for you to think about your situation as a whole.
 Please refer to my 4-part series on debt settlement to see if settling your debts even makes sense for your situation.

 I hope this information about debt settlement letters helps you.
-Please feel free to contact me or comment below with any questions.
+Please feel free to contact me.